ChatGPT Project Context Bleeds From Old Chats: 6 Causes + Fix

 Ordered by hit rate, highest first.

-The most common failure.
-You once said “I prefer Python,” model saved it to Memory.
-Now in a JS-focused Project you ask “how to implement X,” it gives Python — Memory crossed Project boundaries.
+You once said “I prefer Python,” ChatGPT saved it to your memory list.
+Now in a JS Project you ask “how to implement X” and it gives Python.
+A saved memory crossed the Project boundary.

-How to spot it: Settings → Personalization → Manage memories.
-Entries unrelated to the current Project = this is the cause.
+How to spot it: Settings → Personalization → Memory → Manage.
+Entries unrelated to the current Project = this is a cause.
+(The saved-memory store holds roughly 1,200 to 1,400 words total as of June 2026, so old entries linger until you delete them.)

-How to spot it: Instructions > 500 chars, large blocks of “background / team description / project history” = this case.
+How to spot it: Instructions over 500 characters, large blocks of “background / team description / project history” = this case.

-How to spot it: Re-run the same prompt in a totally unrelated Project; the “memory” disappears = it was a shared-context illusion.
+How to spot it: Re-run the same prompt in a totally unrelated Project; if the “memory” disappears, it was same-Project cross-chat recall, not an account-wide leak.

 In a 20-turn conversation you mentioned “the client said X” at turn 5.
-By turn 18 you forgot but the model is still pulling from context — not a leak, just an honest citation.
+By turn 18 you forgot but ChatGPT is still pulling from the same chat’s context — not a leak, just an honest citation.

 How to spot it: Search the current chat history; the info is actually there = legitimate reference, not leak.